apache/spark/docs/sql-programming-guide.md

 <div data-lang="r"  markdown="1">

-When working with Hive one must construct a `HiveContext`, which inherits from `SparkSession`, and adds support for finding tables in the MetaStore and writing queries using HiveQL.
+When working with Hive one must instantiate `SparkSession` with Hive support.
+This adds support for finding tables in the MetaStore and writing queries using HiveQL.
 {% highlight r %}
+# enableHiveSupport defaults to TRUE
+sparkR.session(enableHiveSupport = TRUE)
 sql("CREATE TABLE IF NOT EXISTS src (key INT, value STRING)") sql("LOAD DATA LOCAL INPATH 'examples/src/main/resources/kv1.txt' INTO TABLE src")